Workspace Structure

 • Package: Configuration that should apply to one specific project

 The vast majority of configuration for dist is workspace configuration.
-Because we understand language-specific config manifests like Cargo.toml and package.json, package configuration ususally does not require any additional files.
+Because we understand language-specific config manifests like Cargo.toml and package.json, package configuration usually does not require any additional files.
 Dedicated package configuration, in dist.toml files, is typically only needed when using dist's "custom builds" mode.

 Workspace configuration